dollodart/legbib/readme.md

 sections, paragraphs, and other document tree locators (these are called fragments in HTML).
 It is not standard to use position locators other than page number, but that is not enforced here.
-The bibliography entry should have a summary of the citation's position locators, to give an overview of how the source was used, and this is supported here.
+The bibliography entry should have a summary of the citations' position locators, to give an overview of how the source was used, and this is supported here.
 Due to difficulties with comparing mixed alphanumeric strings in LaTeX, it isn't guaranteed the bibliography will have the position locators in order.